Omzee15/Code-Solver-Pwc/README.md

 # Gemini AI Debugger

 ## Overview
-Gemini AI Debugger is an advanced debugging assistant designed to analyze, debug, and improve Python scripts.
+This Debugger is an advanced debugging assistant designed to analyze, debug, and improve Python scripts.
 It integrates with **Google's Gemini AI** to identify errors, suggest modifications, and optimize code while maintaining execution integrity.
 Additionally, it offers **GitHub integration** for seamless file management and version control.

 ## Features
 - **AI-Powered Debugging**: Detects syntax and logical errors in Python code.